 Genetics and our family medical history can be complex – both in understanding what it means for our health and the ways in which we can use that information to make decisions that help us live our best lives.
 When it comes to breast cancer and the genetic link, having a genetic test may be one way for a person to become more proactive in their own health journey.

-At UPMC Pinnacle, genetic counselor Meagan Smith, MS, LCGC, works in concert with a specialized team of genetic counselors, nurses, surgeons, oncologists, and social workers.
+At UPMC in Central Pa., genetic counselor Meagan Smith, MS, LCGC, works in concert with a specialized team of genetic counselors, nurses, surgeons, oncologists, and social workers.
 They help a patient explore their options for prevention, early detection, and possibly treatment for cancer.